Greece Travel Guide logo

 Greek Film and Movies about Greece

 From Benji to Zorba and some you have never heard of.
-See my guide at
+See my guide at www.greecetravel.com/film and www.greecetravel.com/film/mattspicks.htm

 Matt's Greece Photo Album:

-If you need inspiration to book your ticket or you want to pretend you are there I have an entire gallery worth of photos at www.greecetravel.com/photos including some amazing photos my father took of greece in the sixties.
+If you need inspiration to book your ticket or you want to pretend you are there I have an entire gallery worth of photos at www.greecetravel.com/photos including some amazing photos my father took of Greece in the sixties.

 Greece4Kids

-If you are bringing your children and you want to let them know about Greece from a child's perspective see my daughter Amarandi's website at www.greece4kids.com
+If you are bringing your children and you want to let them know about Greece from a child's perspective see my daughter Amarandi's website at

 They will love it but once they read it you will probably have to stay at a hotel with a pool.
+Also see my Guide to Traveling with Children which is more parent oriented.

 Education